floraxinru/Pandas-NumPy_hidden-gems-movies/README.md

 # hidden-gems-movies

-A mini-project exploring movies of the IMDB dataset that have high ratings but low popularity.
+A mini-project exploring movies of the MovieLens dataset that have high ratings but low popularity.
 Completed as part of the Python for Data Science MOOC on edx.

 Main tools used:
 ##### Python, Pandas, NumPy, Matplotlib, JupyterNotebook

 ## Motivation
 As a movie lover, I am always on the lookout for high-quality independent movies.
-For this project, my goal is to find the “hidden gems” in the IMDB movie dataset.
+For this project, my goal is to find the “hidden gems” in the MovieLens dataset.
 These are defined as movies with a low number of user ratings (which implies they are not well-known, likely because they weren’t released at large cinema chains and only reached a limited audience), but a high average rating.
 Furthermore, I would also like to find out the proportion of each genre in these titles (using a pie chart) - my hypothesis is Romance movies will take up the largest proportion, but I would like to test that.

 Insights from this study would be valuable for movie industry professionals for finding good movie directors and small-scale productions to invest in, for film festival organizers and independent cinemas to expand their line-ups by-genre, and also for independent movie fans like me!

 ## Dataset
 The movielens dataset was provided by the MOOC instructors.
+The dataset has six files, with a total size of 18.6 MB.
 It is publicly available for download at <http://grouplens.org/datasets/>.

 From the README file of the movielens dataset: